-Instances support and enable parallel replication applier threads, sometimes referred to as a multithreaded replica.
+From version 8.0.23 instances support and enable parallel replication applier threads, sometimes referred to as a multi-threaded replica.
 Using multiple replica applier threads in parallel improves the throughput of both the replication applier and incremental recovery.

 This means that on instances running 8.0.23 and later, the following system variables must be configured: